fresh ginger and molasses cake

 ⯆ JUMP TO RECIPE

 Like the old fashioned spice cake, this ginger and molasses cake by Samin Nosrat is dark, tender and smells like Christmas.
-The twist is fresh grated ginger added to the cake, beautifully offsetting the molasses flavour.
+The twist is fresh grated ginger added to the cake, beautifully cutting through the molasses flavour.

 And the fact that this is Samin Nosrat’s recipe makes it all simply great.
 Samin is my all-time favourite cookery writer and television personality – she is the least pretentious and the most informative.
 I devoured her Salt, Acid, Fat and Heat book as well as binge-watched her TV series.
 I only thought she did not do cakes – but she does.
 And how.